tabreturn/tabreturn.github.io/_posts/2019-02-28-processing.py_in_ten_lessons--07-_soft-face.md

         playery = 0
 {% endhighlight %}

-Test the sketch.
+Test the game.
 The cube will now teleport as it exits the display window.
 Adding left/right/down movement shouldn't be a challenge for you.
 But, rather than relying on the a/d/s keys, we will employ the arrow keys.
-Recall that the `key` variable can manage any of letter-keys fine, but ignores the arrow- and a some other special keys.
+Recall that the `key` variable registers any letter-keys fine, but ignores the arrow- and a some other special keys.
 For detecting special keys, one uses the [`keyCode`](https://py.processing.org/reference/keyCode.html) system variable.
-Add a line to print key-codes.
+Add a line to print the key-code.

 {% highlight py %}
 def keyPressed():